 The Student Health & Counseling Center is dedicated to preserving and promoting the quality of life for all students.
 We believe healthy bodies and minds enhance the educational experience.
 A broad range of confidential primary care services for illness, wellness and preventive care are available.
 Care provided by nurse practitioners is available at no or low cost to enrolled students.
-Students will be screened by phone before an appointment due to COVID-19 activity.
 We do not bill a student's insurance but can provide a receipt for services.

 Confidential, personal counseling is available to students free of charge.
 Counseling is provided by master's prepared, licensed professional counselors.
 If needed, medication can be prescribed by our board certified, licensed psychiatrist.
-Appointments to see a counselor can be made by phone or in person at the Student Health & Counseling Center.
-Due to COVID-19, counselors are offering inperson appointments to students who are vaccinated and up-to-date.
-Other appointments will be via tele-counseling.
+Appointments to see a counselor can be made by phone or in person at the Student Health & Counseling Center; other appointments will be via tele-counseling.